Converting lbf to Nm: A practical guide

 Advanced Considerations: Angular Acceleration and Power

-While the above focuses on static torque, it's important to note that torque is also related to angular acceleration and power:
+While the above focuses on static torque, you'll want to note that torque is also related to angular acceleration and power:

 -